se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 </center>

 Some frameworks like React provide one-way data binding i.e., when there is a change to the Model, the View updates automatically.
-If the app allows users to change data through the view (e.g., entering your name in the textbox), the developer has to write code to propagate that change to the Model.
+However, if the app allows users to change data through the view (e.g., entering your name in the textbox), the developer has to write code to propagate that change to the Model.

 In contrast, Angular provides data binding in both ways.
 That means even changes to the View can be propagated to the Model automatically, without writing extra code for that.